rchikhi/fqgz/README.md

 * `-s [p]` skip `p` bytes in the compressed file and start decompression as soon as a unambiguous block is found.

+Those two parameters are mutually exclusive, `-s` can only decompress at a location using 1 thread.

 ## Limitations

 Cannot compress, only decompress.
 In some files with normal/high compression levels, the program will not return all sequences, but will also tell you how many sequences were not returned.